-4. Annually, the Secretary shall send, or cause to be sent, a copy of this Conflict of Interest Policy and a copy of a disclosure statement, to each Leader and Employee in which they will fully disclose the nature and extent of any actual or potential conflict of interest.
-This disclosure statement shall be completed, signed and returned to the Board Secretary or his or her designee.
-Each new Leader and Employee shall participate in a similar procedure upon assumption of his or her responsibilities.

-5. In addition to the annual reporting referred to above, upon learning of a conflict, potential conflict or appearance of a conflict of interest, a Leader or Employee shall provide the Chair of the Ethics Committee (or his or her designee) with a full and complete written disclosure of all facts of the position, interest, transaction or situation.

-6. All Leaders, when considering an issue for which an actual or potential conflict of interest exists, will avoid evaluating, or in any other way influencing, directly or indirectly, or voting on the matter involved.
+- 4. No later than ten (10) days after the annual Members' Meeting, the Secretary shall send, or cause to be sent, a copy of this Conflict of Interest and Code of Ethics Policy and a copy of a disclosure statement to each Leader and Employee in which they will fully disclose the nature and extent of any actual or potential conflict of interest or ethics.
+This disclosure statement shall be completed, signed and returned to the Board Secretary or their designee within ten (10) days of its receipt.
+Each new Leader and Employee shall participate in a similar procedure upon assumption of his or her responsibilities within ten (10) days. - 5.
+The Secretary and/or the Chief Operating Officer will collect and send all completed Conflict of Interest and Code of Ethics Policy disclosure forms to the Ethics Committee within ten (10) days of receipt.
+The Ethics Committee will review the completed disclosure forms and provide guidance on further action to the Board of Directors as they deem necessary. - 6.
+In addition to the annual reporting referred to above, upon learning of a conflict, potential conflict or appearance of a conflict of interest, a Leader or Employee shall provide the Chair of the Ethics Committee (or his or her designee) with a full and complete written disclosure of all facts of the position, interest, transaction or situation. - 7.
+All Leaders, when considering an issue for which an actual or potential conflict of interest exists, will avoid evaluating, or in any other way influencing, directly or indirectly, or voting on the matter involved.
 At the discretion of their Committee chair (or the Ethics Committee) with regard to Committee matters or, for Board meetings, USA Curling chair (or the Ethics Committee), a Leader may be asked to be physically absent during any evaluation and/or vote.
 Issues affected include, but are not limited to, the award of contracts, the purchase of goods and services, and the allocation of USA Curling resources.
-USA Curling Member Clubs will be encouraged to complete a conflict of interest and disclosure form.

-7. After due consideration of an issue of conflict of interest or perceived conflict of interest with respect to a Leader, the Ethics Committee shall submit a confidential report to the Board of Directors and the Chief Executive Officer (if the issue at hand involves said Chief Executive Officer, the confidential report shall be submitted to the Board of Directors) concerning any action, position or interest of a Leader that may present a potential conflict, actual conflict, or appearance of conflict of interest, together with the Committee's recommendations concerning the same.
-The Board of Directors shall take such action as it believes is appropriate based on the information provided by the Ethics Committee.

-8. In the event that USA Curling wishes to enter into a transaction that creates a conflict of interest, or an appearance of a conflict of interest, involving a Leader or Employee, the details of such a proposed transaction shall be reported to the Board of Directors, which shall thereafter approve or reject the proposed transaction by resolution (with the affected person(s) abstaining if applicable).

-9. The Ethics Committee shall administer this Policy with respect to a Leader, and any disputed action of the Ethics Committee with respect to this Policy shall be resolved by the Board of Directors.
+USA Curling Member Clubs will be encouraged to complete a conflict of interest and disclosure form. - 8.
+After due consideration of an issue of conflict of interest or perceived conflict of interest with respect to a Leader, the Ethics Committee shall submit a confidential report to the Board of Directors and the Chief Executive Officer (if the issue at hand involves said Chief Executive Officer, the confidential report shall be submitted to the Board of Directors) concerning any action, position or interest of a Leader that may present a potential conflict, actual conflict, or appearance of conflict of interest, together with the Committee's recommendations concerning the same.
+The Board of Directors shall take such action as it believes is appropriate based on the information provided by the Ethics Committee. - 9.
+In the event that USA Curling wishes to enter into a transaction that creates a conflict of interest, or an appearance of a conflict of interest, involving a Leader or Employee, the details of such a proposed transaction shall be reported to the Board of Directors, which shall thereafter approve or reject the proposed transaction by resolution (with the affected person(s) abstaining if applicable). - 10.
+The Ethics Committee shall administer this Policy with respect to a Leader, and any disputed action of the Ethics Committee with respect to this Policy shall be resolved by the Board of Directors.

-10. USA Curling shall post a copy of this Ethics and Conflict of Interest Policy in a central place where it may be reviewed by employees, Leaders and members of USA Curling.
+USA Curling shall post a copy of this Ethics and Conflict of Interest Policy in a central place where it may be reviewed by employees, Leaders and members of USA Curling.